nasa/openmct/docs/src/tutorials/index.md

 domain objects of this type.
 * The `name` of "To-Do List" is the human-readable name for this type, and will be shown to users.
-* The `cssclass` describes the icon that will be shown for each To-Do List.
+* The `cssclass` maps to an icon that will be shown for each To-Do List.
+The icons are defined in our [custom open MCT icon set](platform/commonUI/general/res/sass/_glyphs.scss).
+A complete list of available icons will be provided in the future.
 * The `description` is also human-readable, and will be used whenever a longer explanation of what this type is should be shown.
 * Finally, the `features` property describes some special features of objects of